mpower-codeworks/Daves-Tiny-Editor/README.md

 DTE is an extension of `tiny.asm` Hello Windows by Dave Plummer https://github.com/davepl.
 The idea is to make a working windowed text editor in the sub-1KB category.
 It uses Crinkler https://github.com/runestubbe/Crinkler compression at build time.

 DTE is basically a wrapper around the RICHEDIT control from the WinAPI.
 Versions 1.0+ use the EDIT control with Crinkler cranked and were built-up from tiny.asm then worked down to 880 bytes with Win Defender quite unhappy.
-Versions 2.0+ have Crinkler backed-off a bit and use RICHEDIT to gain access to Courier font and much larger files.
+Versions 2.0+ have Crinkler backed-off a bit and use RICHEDIT to gain cheaper access to Courier font and much larger files.
 2.0+ was then worked down from 995 to 971 bytes.

 **Important:** Programs using Crinkler can be flagged as a false positive by antivirus, including Windows Defender.
 You may need to make an antivirus exception folder to build this (especially for 1.0+), or Windows may delete the EXE as soon as the build completes.
 Therefore, try this out AT YOUR OWN RISK - NO WARRANTIES / NO GUARANTEES.
 You can accomplish this with PowerShell, but I am not going to tell you how.
 Sorry.
 You're on your own when messing with antivirus.